UKHomeOffice/core-cloud-workflow-sonarqube-scan/README.md

 TODO: Change logic for Sonar token

 If you wish to use a sonar-project.properties file for more granualar configuration, place it in your root directory.

-Please consult the Sonarqube documentation [here](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/analysis-parameters/) for more extensive configuration.
+     # Example Properies file
      # If no projectKey and/or projectName is provided, it will automatically use the repo name
      sonar.projectKey=UKHomeOffice:james-test-sonarqube-name-override
      sonar.projectName=James Test Sonarqube Name Override